 Eliška Svobodová is a Ph.D. candidate and a member of a research team focused on mRNA splicing and its connection to human diseases (mostly immunodeficiencies).
 She gained her Master’s degree at Masaryk university in the field of molecular biology and genetics.
-She also works as a molecular geneticist in the Cytogenetics laboratory in Brno where she analyzes sequencing data of patients with RASopathies or cardiovascular diseases.
-During her work, she observed an arising need to better understand splicing and its importance in clinical practice where splicing and intronic sequences are mostly ignored.
-That is why she focused her work on a specific type of splicing dysregulation (pseudoexon inclusion) in human neurofibromatosis type 1 disease.
+She currently works as a molecular geneticist in the Cytogenetics laboratory in Brno where she analyzes the sequencing data of patients with RASopathies or cardiovascular diseases.
+During her work, she has observed an arising need to better understand splicing and its importance in clinical practice where splicing and intronic sequences are mostly ignored.
+That is why she has focused/has been focusing her work on a specific type of splicing dysregulation (pseudoexon inclusion) in human neurofibromatosis type 1 disease.

-Evelína Gahurová is a PhD candidate at Masaryk University and works in the team of Mendel Centre for Plant Genomics and Proteomics at CEITEC MU.
+Evelína Gahurová is a PhD candidate at Masaryk University and works for the team of Mendel Centre for Plant Genomics and Proteomics at CEITEC MU.
 She focused on genetic aspects of Cannabis in her Bachelor´s thesis.
-Subsequently, she completed her Master´s degree in molecular biology and genetics in 2019 and her Master´s thesis dealt with localization of expansins in plants.
+Subsequently, she completed her Master´s degree in Molecular Biology and Genetics in 2019 and her Master´s thesis dealt with localization of expansins in plants.
 Currently, she studies Life Sciences and investigates the cell wall biomechanical properties of the cell wall with modified expansin expression.
-She was involved in Researchers‘ Night as an active participant.
+She has been an active participant of the European Researchers‘ Night.
 Apart from activities connected with science, she teaches on-line lessons in an elementary school in her free time as a part of training practice at the Faculty of Education.

 Mgr.
-Alžbeta Kusová is a first year Phd candidate at Masaryk University, currently working in group of prof. Jiří Fajkus - Molecular complexes of chromatin, which deals mostly with structure, evolution and maintenance of telomeres and their roles in chromosome stability and DNA repair.
-She obtained her Master´s degree in the field of Genomics and proteomics at MU.
+Alžbeta Kusová is a first year PhD candidate at Masaryk University, currently working in a group of Prof. Jiří Fajkus - Molecular complexes of chromatin, which deals mostly with structure, evolution and maintenance of telomeres and their roles in chromosome stability and DNA repair.
+She obtained her Master´s degree in the field of Genomics and Proteomics at MU.
 From the beginning of her career as a researcher, Alžbeta has been focused on proteins associated with plant telomeres.
-She studied function and interaction partners of TRB (telomere-repeat binding) proteins during her Bachelor´s and Master´s degree.
-Now, during doctoral studies, her work consists of searching of proteins involved in plant telomerase biogenesis, regulation of biogenesis or its access to the telomeres.
+She studied the function and interaction partners of TRB (telomere-repeat binding) proteins during her Bachelor´s and Master´s degree.
+Now, during her doctoral studies, her work consists of searching for proteins involved in the plant telomerase biogenesis, regulation of biogenesis or its access to the telomeres.

-It's my pleasure to introduce miss virmani today.
-Miss Virmani is compassionate about toxicology and is currently a PhD candidate at Research center for toxic compounds in the environment since October,2019.She has a background in chemistry but she always wanted to research in the field which is amalgamation of chemistry and biology.So, she chose to pursue her career in toxicology and she obtained two master's in toxicology from India and United Kingdom respectively.She is currently working on the high content imaging and their analysis using in-vitro models of toxicology under the supervision of Dr.Iva Sovadinova.
-Miss Virmani has already presented her work as poster in 5 National or International conferences.
-She is also supervising a high school student and she has been involved in the science popularization events at Masaryk University.
-Further, she is actively looking forward for the collaboration.
+It's my pleasure to introduce miss Virmani today.
+Miss Virmani is compassionate about toxicology and has been a PhD candidate at Research Center for toxic compounds in the environment since October 2019.She has a background in chemistry but has always wanted to research in the field, which is amalgamation of Chemistry and Biology.
+She chose to pursue her career in toxicology and she obtained two master's in toxicology from India and United Kingdom respectively.She is currently working on high content imaging and their analysis using in-vitro models of toxicology under the supervision of Dr.Iva Sovadinova.
+Miss Virmani has already presented her findings at five poster presentations at national or international conferences.
+She has also been supervising a high school student and has been involved in the science popularization events at Masaryk University.
+Further, she is actively looking forward the collaboration.